-Academic trainees should also meet with their academic supervisor who is required to complete the 'Report on Academic Progress' form.
-This form needs to be signed by the trainee for submission to the joint academic/clinical ARCP panel.
-The form must include details of academic placements, academic training modules and other relevant academic experience, together with an assessment of the academic competences achieved.
+Academic trainees should also meet with their academic supervisor to complete the 'Report on Academic Trainees' Progress' form or the relevant academic supervisor's report on e-portfolio.
 As the assessment process jointly assesses academic and clinical progress, the trainee must also submit evidence of clinical achievement.

-Educational supervisors should also review the Form R with the trainee to discuss any unresolved concerns and produce a provisional personal development plan for the following 12 months.
+The process of educational review should produce a provisional personal development plan for the following 12 months.
 The portfolio should be mapped against all the areas of Good Medical Practice.
-Although the Gold Guide suggests this process should take place after the ARCP panel, it would be educationally more valid for a plan to be produced at the educational appraisal, particularly for trainees who are progressing satisfactorily.
+Although the Gold Guide suggests this process should take place after the ARCP panel, it would be educationally more valid for a plan to be produced at the educational review, particularly for trainees who are progressing satisfactorily.
 The ARCP panel may modify the plan after consideration of the evidence presented.
 Where significant concerns are expressed the educational supervisor may choose to only make a statement of the competencies required and leave the further planning process to the panel.